Deliver the Perfect Presentation: How to Print a PowerPoint With NotesFeb 09, 2022

 - Within Settings, select the second box, and within Print Layout, select Notes Pages.

-- Make sure the notes pages look correct in the Preview Pane, and then make your other selections, such as how many copies, how many PowerPoint slides, and so on.
+- Make sure the notes pages look correct in the Preview Pane, and then make other selections, such as how many copies, PowerPoint slides, etc.

 - Select Print.